AJ Faigin: Jim Kelly contract negotiations

 AJ Faigin became noted in the national news when he signed the Buffalo Bills 1983 draft pick to the USFL Houston Gamblers (the first 1st Round NFL pick to choose the USFL) for a then record setting contract.

 The deal occurred when after at first merely meeting with USFL Chicago GM Bruce Allen to generate leverage, he and his negotiating partner received a famous return call by Allen to Faigin as they sat in the Bills offices about to finalize an agreement.
-Allen asked him to immediately fly to Toronto for a midnight meeting with USFL money-men at the home of multi-millionaire and league creative guru John Bassett.
+Allen asked him to immediately fly to Toronto for a midnight meeting with USFL money-men at the home of multi-millionaire and league creative guru John F. Bassett.
 There they were told they could pick any team in the league.

 When the USFL was engaged in its anti-trust trial against the NFL, Kelly, Lustig and AJ Faigin met with Donald Trump after Faigin threatened a lawsuit if Trump would not guarantee Kelly's contract should the USFL fold.
 Trump, who wanted Kelly for his USFL and a potential NFL franchise threatened his own lawsuit against Faigin, but then capitulated and later signed an agreement.

 AJ Faigin then leaked Donald Trump's agreement with Kelly to the media to use as leverage against the Bills should the USFL lose their case.

 As a direct result Lustig and AJ Faigin signed Kelly to the largest contract in NFL history.
 The Salary package being 60% higher than the next highest player, Joe Montana.

 Kosar to Cleveland

 AJ Faigin also created a scheme to get Bernie Kosar, the national championship quarterback from the University of Miami, to his favored team, the Cleveland Browns.
 The plan involved the infrequently used Supplemental NFL Draft.
 While it succeeded in getting Kosar to Cleveland, it also caused rare havoc in the NFL with open threats of lawsuits among at least five teams.
-Faigin later said he got the "Jerry Maguire handshake" from Kosar's father, Bernie Kosar, Sr., and officially never represented his son despite the success on Kosar Jr.'s behalf.
+Faigin later said he got the "Jerry Maguire handshake" from Kosar's father, Bernie Kosar Sr., and officially never represented his son despite the success on Kosar Jr.'s behalf.
 Kosar went on to lead Cleveland to three AFC Championship games.